akb9115/WeatherBot/README.md

 # WeatherBot
-A weather designed in python RASA.
+A weather bot designed in python RASA.